sagemath/sagewiki_to_gh-2022-10-10/SEP/primer.md

 == Primer SEP ==

+See also [[days13/projects/sagenewbie|this]] Sage Days 13 project with examples and documentation.

  * check text part of worksheets into {{{$SAGE_ROOT/devel/sage/primer/}}}
  * quadratic forms primer would be in  {{{$SAGE_ROOT/devel/sage/primer/quadratic_forms}}}
  * notebook help screen would offer button to inject any primer from {{{$SAGE_ROOT/devel/sage/primer/}}} into currently running notebook